Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits: Controller Formulation

 \subsection{Control Law with Actuation Saturation}

 In order to improve the applicability of the proposed station-keeping strategy in realistic scenarios, we ponder the introduction of physical constraints to the operation of the actuators.
 In particular, given that this strategy has been developed with the intent of enabling the use of low-thrust electrical propulsion systems, a logical constraint to be included is that of an actuation saturation threshold.
-In this paper, we assume that such a constraint restricts the entire control command, such that its magnitude is upper bounded by $\norm{\mathbf{u}(t)}\leq u_\text{sat}$, where $u_\text{sat}>0$ is the established saturation threshold -- a physical characteristic of the specific propulsion technology employed.
+In this paper, we proceed under the assumption that the control command can be oriented freely in $3$-dimensional space and that the saturation constraint acts on the entire control command.
+In other words, we consider that its magnitude is upper bounded by $\norm{\mathbf{u}(t)}\leq u_\text{sat}$, where $u_\text{sat}>0$ is the established saturation threshold -- a physical characteristic of the specific propulsion technology employed.
+This assumption is on par with other continuous strategies in the literature which, however, do not typically incorporate the saturation constraint formally in the controller design, e.g. \cite{qi2019ContinuousThrust}.

-In this work, we consider that the original control law is relieved at the level of the linear term, i.e.
+To meet the saturation constraint, we consider that the original control law is relieved at the level of the linear term, i.e.

 where $\beta(t) \in [0,1]$ is chosen such that $\norm{\mathbf{u}(t)}\leq u_\text{sat},~\forall t\geq 0$.
 Evidently, this approach immediately restricts the analysis to saturation thresholds larger than the maximum foreseeable value of $\norm{\mathbf{f}_a(t,\mathbf{z}_1(t))}$, which is acknowledged as a limitation that grants further discussion at a later point.
 For this reason, the quality of the upper bound for the nonlinear acceleration error plays an important part in this study, as later discussed.